-More generally, consider an exact cocontinuous functor $\Theta:\PSh\ba\to\bC$ to a cocomplate abelian category $\bC$.
-We denote by $\cS(\Theta)$ the class of formal sequences~\eqref{EqSeq}, for which $\Theta$ sends \eqref{eqYonseq} to an exact sequence in $\bC$.
+More generally, consider an exact cocontinuous functor $\Theta:\PSh\ba\to\bC$ to a cocomplete abelian category $\bC$.
+We denote by $\cS(\Theta)$ the class of formal sequences~\eqref{EqSeq}, for which $\Theta$ sends \eqref{eqYonseq} to a right exact sequence in $\bC$.
 We thus have $\pre(\cT)=\cS(\tS)$.